mosquitobr/IBSimu/README.md

 The time-of-flight mass spectrometer (TOFMS), has been designed and built in later 90's, by [MACIEL J.B. et al.](https://aip.scitation.org/doi/abs/10.1063/1.54579), at the Laboratory of Electrons and Fotons Impact ('[LIFE](https://www.iq.ufrj.br/laboratorios/laboratorio-de-impacto-de-fotons-e-eletrons-life/)' in Portuguese), Department of Physical Chemistry, Institute of Chemistry, Federal University of Rio de Janeiro – UFRJ.- Brazil.

-The simulation parameters to electrodes was obtained in 'FFRAGMENTAÇÃO IÔNICA DE MOLECULAS NAS REGIOÕES DO ULTRAVIOLETA DE VÁCUO E RAIOS-X: EMPREGO DAS TÉCNICAS TOF-MS E COINCIDÊNCIA ELÉTRON-ÍON'
+The simulation parameters to electrodes was obtained in 'FRAGMENTAÇÃO IÔNICA DE MOLÉCULAS NAS REGIÕES DO ULTRAVIOLETA DE VÁCUO E RAIOS-X: EMPREGO DAS TÉCNICAS TOF-MS E COINCIDÊNCIA ELÉTRON-ÍON'
 - LAGO, Alexsandre Figueiredo, Thesis (PhD) -- IQ–UFRJ, 2003.

 The code was based write code used in 'RESONANCE IONIZATION SPECTROSCOPY WITH TIME OF FLIGHT MASS SPECTROMETRY'